Call us at +1-760-603-0276 to discuss your project

 In recent years, single-cell technology has gained favor over traditional bulk RNA approaches.
-Bulk RNA sequencing masks heterogeneity within a sample, which makes it difficult to characterize complex tissue such as tumors.
-Single-cell RNA sequencing allows for identification of rare or unique cell populations that are otherwise difficult or impossible to isolate.
+Bulk RNA sequencing masks heterogeneity within a sample, making it challenging to characterize complex tissue such as tumors.
+Single-cell RNA sequencing allows for identifying rare or unique cell populations that are otherwise difficult or impossible to isolate.

 However, today’s single-cell technologies require dissociation of tissue and subsequent loss of spatial information.
 Spatial transcriptomics allows you to acquire gene expression data at single-cell or near-single-cell resolution without losing spatial information.

 Spatial transcriptomics methods are now being used to identify biomarkers and elucidate the mechanisms underlying disease.
-Spatial transcriptomics datasets can be integrated with other single-cell experiments to better characterize complex tissues.
+Spatial transcriptomics datasets can be integrated with other single-cell experiments to characterize complex tissues better.

 At Three Dimension Genomics, we use Visium, a whole-transcriptome spatial method developed by 10X Genomics.
 The Visium Spatial Gene Expression slide has 4 captures areas that each span 6.5mm x 6.5 mm and hold ~5,000 barcoded spots.
 Since an individual spot is 55um, you can expect to capture between 1-10 cells per spot depending on your tissue type.

 Tissue sections (either fresh-frozen or FFPE) are cut and placed onto the 10X Visium slide, which is then H&E stained (or stained for immunofluorescence) and imaged with a brightfield microscope.
 The spot’s spatial barcode is retained throughout library preparation and later used to visualize gene expression across the tissue.